Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 ❓ My advice

-Another commonly reported issue with car rental in Cancun is unavailable vehicles at check-in on site, despite a prior reservation on the rental company’s website.
+Another commonly reported issue with car rental in Cancun is unavailable vehicles at check-in on-site, despite a prior reservation on the rental company’s website.

 The last scam I’ve noted regarding car rentals in Cancun concerns the spare tire.

-They often forget to pay attention to the presence of the spare tire or the emergency tools.
+However, they often forget to pay attention to the presence of the spare tire or the emergency tools.

 👉 Here’s the scam